 Fun Fact: In Dutch, the red light district is known as De Wallen (the walls) because some of the canals in the area used to be walled.
 But the term “wall” also used to be a code word for “paid sex.”

-When Did The Red Light District Start In Amsterdam?
+When Did the Red Light District Start In Amsterdam?

-Dating back to the Middle Ages, prostitution in Amsterdam is as old as the city, beginning when visiting sailors and local widows arrived at a mutual understanding.
+Dating back to the Middle Ages, prostitution in Amsterdam is as old as the city, beginning when visiting sailors and local widows arrived at a mutual understanding when it comes to having sex for money.
 In the 14th and 15th centuries, only a third of sailors would return home safely.
 And church laws wouldn’t allow the wives left behind to remarry.
-That meant that many Dutch women were left without an income, desperately seeking ways to support their families.
-Foreign sailors docking in Amsterdam would wander the cobblestone streets near the harbor searching for entertainment, and these women were happy to offer companionship for a price.

-Prostitution in the Netherlands was officially outlawed in 1570.
+The world’s oldest profession the Netherlands was officially outlawed in 1570.
 While the police would occasionally raid the brothels — arresting the women and sentencing them to the spinhuis to spin wool for a bit — not much was done to uphold the law.
-The Dutch government officially legalized prostitution in 2000, recognizing brothels as legal businesses and allowing prostitutes to register at the chambers of commerce as independent contractors and rent their own window spaces from licensed brothel owners.

-Although the red light district is most commonly associated with window brothels, the area isn’t exclusively about prostitution.
+Although the red light district is most commonly associated with window brothels, the area isn’t exclusively about attractive sex workers and legalized prostitution.
 You’ll also find bars, restaurants, sex shops, live erotic shows, and strip clubs in the red light district.
 The neighborhood also includes the Museum of Prostitution and the world’s first condom specialty shop.
-De Wallen is also home to some of the city’s 250 coffeeshops, establishments where anyone over the age of 18 may legally purchase and consume cannabis or hashish.

 If you want to visit the neighborhood to satisfy your curiosity, a tour may be the best thing for you to do in the red light district.
-You’ll find a wide range of options including self-guided audio tours, guided walking tours led by a local, and brothel tours led by a prostitute.
+You’ll find a wide range of options including self-guided audio tours, guided walking tours led by a local, and brothel tours led by a sex worker.

 Pro Tip: While the terms “coffeeshop” and “coffee house” may conjure images of delicious lattes and smooth jazz outside of the Netherlands, coffeeshops in Amsterdam have nothing to do with a cup of joe.
 Rather, they are establishments where anyone over the age of 18 can purchase and consume marijuana and hash.
 From espresso to cold brew, if you want a cup of coffee in Amsterdam, ask for a cafe instead of a coffee shop.

 One of the most important rules — and there are signs widely posted to remind you — is to never take photos or film the women in their windows.
-Although it’s technically not against the law, breaking this etiquette rule can result in security guards demanding that you delete the image or a smashed cell phone with little sympathy or support from the local authorities.
-It’s also not appropriate to stop and stare at the women in their windows.
-Not only is it rude to gawk, but “window shopping” in this sense can interfere with their ability to interact with paying customers.
+Although it’s technically not against the law, breaking this etiquette rule and taking photos can result in security guards demanding that you delete the image or a smashed cell phone with little sympathy or support from the local authorities.

 It’s also important that you do not purchase drugs from a street dealer.
 The coffeeshops throughout Amsterdam are licensed businesses where it’s perfectly legal to consume marijuana or hash.
 But it is illegal to purchase these items (or other offerings) from a street peddler or consume any drugs out on the streets.

-Lastly, don’t be a pig.
+Lastly, don’t be gross.
 Just like you shouldn’t anywhere else in the world, don’t throw trash on the street or in the canals.
 Don’t consume alcohol in the street, be drunk or stoned in public, or otherwise disturb the peace.
 And absolutely do not urinate in public, especially when there are “sexy loo” public toilets available with video screens designed to fit in among the red, neon-lit window brothels!

 How Safe Is Amsterdam’s Red Light District?

-Compared to other prostitution areas around the world, Amsterdam’s red light district is one of the safest.
+Compared to other prostitution areas around the world, the Amsterdam red light district is one of the safest.
 Not only do police officers regularly patrol the streets, but many of the prostitutes employ private bodyguards, and the area is further monitored by cameras.
 That said, the red light district is still a busy area in a large city, so you’ll want to watch for pickpockets and otherwise be mindful of your surroundings.

 When Is The Best Time To Visit The Red Light District?